Preparing For Your First Mud Out

 • Spraying with a fungicide like Shockwave

-Remember, while these items may seem like nasty trash that needs to go to the curb, to their owners they are personal items filled with memories.
+*Remember: While these items may seem like nasty trash that needs to go to the curb, to their owners they are personal items filled with memories.

-The goal isn’t always speed when working with a homeowner.
-You have become part of their recovery process, not just physically, but also emotionally.
 Listen to their stories.
 The items replaced just two years ago after the last flood, the furniture that has been in their family for generations, and their child’s favorite bedtime storybook are all precious memories destroyed as the waters tore through their home.

 The Golden Rule of Flood Recovery